jlgerber/rustclass/lesson_03.md

 ```rust
 pub trait Social: Debug + Display {}
 ```
-The second thing to note is that unlike pure interfaces, a Rust trait may provide a default implmenentation for a trait function.
+The second thing to note is that unlike pure interfaces, a Rust trait may provide a default implementation for a trait function.
 This provides a powerful way of inheriting behaviors.
-So while Rust does not provide classical OO iheritance, it does provide another means of being lazy.
+So while Rust does not provide classical OO inheritance, it does provide another means of being lazy.

-And getting back to Error, all of the trait's defined functions have default implmentations.
+And getting back to Error, all of the trait's defined functions have default implementations.
 Meaning that as long as you define Debug and Display for a type, you can trivially implement Error.

 Which brings us to another point.
 How do you implement a trait?
 The syntax is only a bit different than implementing a struct or enum.